KFO's

 We'll never know how

-television run ended in 1957.
+network television run ended in 1957.